Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Connect-MsolService.md

 -----------

 This command attempts to initiate a connection with Microsoft Azure Active Directory.
 Since no credential is provided, the user will be prompted to enter their username and password.

 ### Example 2:
 ```
-Connect-MsolService -Credential $cred -AzureEnvironment AzureChinaCloud
+PS C:\> Connect-MsolService -Credential $cred -AzureEnvironment AzureChinaCloud

           None
 ```